 Student Training Given the augmented dataset, we perform LoRA-based finetuning on the student model.
-Since the augmentation method produces both questions and corresponding programs, we use next-token prediction loss for training.
+The input to the student model is the question and the output is the visual program.
+Since the augmentation method produces both questions and corresponding programs, we use a next-token prediction loss for training.